 |Protein Type:||Chicken meal, chicken, chicken fat, pearl barley|

 Diamond Naturals Extreme Athlete Formula is an excellent choice for the dog always on the go.
 This formula is packed with protein from chicken and chicken meal plus rice and barley.
-This combination of ingredients, along with kale, chia seeds, and blueberries, will give your dog vitamins, minerals, and antioxidants they need daily.
+This combination of ingredients, along with kale, chia seeds, and blueberries, will give your dog the vitamins, minerals, and antioxidants they need daily.

 Many customers praised Diamond Naturals, stating their dogs love the taste.
 However, not all dogs have the same taste palate, and some owners said their pooch did not relish this food as previously consumed brands.
-This product also contains egg product, which some dogs are allergic to when eaten.
+This product also contains egg products, which some dogs are allergic to when eaten.

 10. Tiki Dog Meaty High Protein Chicken Grain-Free Wet Dog Food